cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 5. Imagine...
 -------------

 The above use cases were derived from input we received from CERN physicists.
-As much as these are still evolving and we allow them to change to make improvements there are ideas that go beyond these.
-Some ideas we are already aware of but have not yet found the time to evaluate them, others will keep arising as the service grows.

-We are open to new ideas which is why all you can imagine to do with your analysis information that will help you with your research is part of what describes CAP.
+We are open to new ideas, which is why all you can imagine to do with your analysis information that will help you with your research is part of what describes CAP.